Little Johnny Jones (1929 film)

-Little Johnny Jones is a 1929 American black-and-white musical film released in the United States adapted from the musical play of the same name.
+Little Johnny Jones is a 1929 American sound (All-Talking) black-and-white musical film released in the United States adapted from the musical play of the same name.
 The film was directed by Mervyn LeRoy, who had acted in the 1923 silent version, and main character Johnny Jones was played by Edward Buzzell.
 The film is best known for its two Broadway classic songs from the play, "Give My Regards to Broadway" and "The Yankee Doodle Boy".